kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ### `kestra.configurations.delete-files-on-start`: Delete configuration files
-This setting allows to delete all configuration files just after the server startup.
+This setting allows to deletion of all configuration files just after the server startup.
 It prevents the ability to read configuration files (that may contain your secrets) from a Bash task for example.
 The server will keep these values in memory and they won't be accessible from tasks.
 Values are either `true` or `false` (default `false`).

 ## Management endpoints configuration
 Management endpoints configuration can be done with Micronaut configuration from [Micronaut endpoint configuration](https://docs.micronaut.io/latest/guide/index.html#endpointConfiguration).
-You can also secure all endpoints with a basic authentication using this additional configuration:
+You can also secure all endpoints with basic authentication using this additional configuration:

 ```yaml
 endpoints: